GeorgeMac/rate/README.md

-install             › Install rate into Go global bin folder build               › Build rate into local bin/ directory test                › Test all the things deps                › Fetch and vendor dependencies lint                › Lint project todos               › Print out any TODO comments ready-to-submit     › Prints a message when the project is ready to be submitted
+install             › Install rate into Go global bin folder build               › Build rate into local bin/ directory test                › Test all the things integration-test    › Run integration tests (requires access to etcd) deps                › Fetch and vendor dependencies lint                › Lint project todos               › Print out any TODO comments ready-to-submit     › Prints a message when the project is ready to be submitted docker              › Builds rate into a docker container compose-up          › Brings up a demonstration of the rate limiter in docker (requires docker + compose)
 ```

 #### Docker + Playground